About the Plan

 Welcome!

 Welcome to the project website for The Curb Reimagined, Hoboken's Curbside Mobility and Parking Action Plan.
-The first phase of community engagement is now complete, and the survey and interactive map have been closed.
-You may view the results of the interactive map by clicking the tab at right.
-Thank you to all those who completed the survey, interactive map, or attended a virtual or in-person workshop.
-We collected 1,000+ survey responses and 250+ interactive map comments.
+Phase 1 community engagement is now complete, and the survey and interactive map have been closed.
+We collected 1,000+ survey responses and 250+ interactive map comments!

 What is the curbside?